5 tips to write a perfect Academic Paper for Engineering Students

-- Grammar: Make sure you use excellent grammar for your academic paper.
+- Grammar: Make sure you use excellent grammar and proper English tenses for your academic paper.
 Sloppy mistakes can give the impression that you crammed, or were careless in writing your paper.
 This is also one factor consistently included in the criteria for grading.

 - Coherence: It is not enough to write your academic paper as you please, or as information comes by – stick to your outline you created at the beginning stage of writing your paper.
 It is important that you have topic sentences and supporting sentences that are related.

 - Structure and Unity: These deliver coherence to your paper.
 Topics and statements should be related with one another, and clearly written.
 The structure of your paper should be progressive, relating previous points to the succeeding ones.
 It is important your topics and statements are unified to support the thesis of your academic paper.

 - Format and typographical errors: These are technical matters, but are important – just like grammar.
 If you paper has format and typographical errors, it may show lack of care and commitment.
 Make sure that if your professor provided formats such as font, font size, spacing and word count, you followed them correctly.

 - Citations: Never ever forget to cite your sources, because doing so is academic suicide.
 If you are sloppy and forget or intentionally fail to cite your sources, this can be considered plagiarism, and you will fail your academic paper entirely.
 Make sure that if the citation format such as APA, Harvard, Chicago and so on was set that you follow it accordingly.
 If you need a citation guide use the Purdue Online Writing Lab.

 Applying these 5 tips will be a good start, so remember to:

 - Plan and research your topic.